dandi/dandidav/doc/architecture.md

 ---------------

-The [`ZarrManClient`][] type is used to retrieve information about Zarr entries by fetching Zarr manifests from <https://github.com/dandi/zarr-manifests> via the mirror at <https://datasets.datalad.org/dandi/zarr-manifests/>.
-It is the data source for the `/zarrs/` hierarchy served by `dandidav`.
+The [`ZarrManClient`][] type is used to retrieve information about Zarr entries by fetching *Zarr manifests* from <https://github.com/dandi/zarr-manifests> via a mirror at <https://datasets.datalad.org/dandi/zarr-manifests/> (the *manifest tree*); see [`doc/zarrman.md`](zarrman.md) for information on the Zarr manifest format and server API.
+The client is the data source for the `/zarrs/` hierarchy served by `dandidav`.

-See the documentation for the `dandidav::zarrman` module for more information.
+`ZarrManClient` has three public methods exposed for use by `DandiDav`:

+- [`get_top_level_dirs()`][zm-top-level] — for listing the folders at the top of the `/zarrs/` hierarchy
+- [`get_resource()`][zm-res] — for obtaining details on a resource at a given path underneath `/zarrs/`
+- [`get_resource_with_children()`][zm-res-with-child] — for obtaining details
+  on a resource and its children at a path underneath `/zarrs/`

+When listing the contents of a directory resource that directly corresponds to a directory in the manifest tree (i.e., a directory directly or indirectly containing Zarrs/Zarr manifests), an HTTP request is made to the manifest tree server to obtain the listing.

+When listing the contents of a Zarr (either the top level or a descendant subdirectory), the Zarr's manifest is consulted to discover the resources at the given location to return.
+Zarr manifests are initially obtained via an HTTP request to the manifest tree server and are afterwards cached until implementation-defined expiry criteria are met.

 [service-fn]: https://github.com/dandi/dandidav/blob/00d0714a88c28737f2d648a5dd57d37568ac0f0a/src/main.rs#L116-L122